schinlfc/schinlfc.github.io/content/courses/_index.md

 ---
-title: "Courses"
+title: "Teaching"
-description: "Courses on business cycles, economic slack, unemployment, macroeconomics, and mathematical methods.
-For undergraduate and graduate students."
+description: "I teach courses in principles and intermediate microeconomics, macroeconomics, as well as advanced courses in economic development, health economics, econometrics, and applied machine learning"
 ---